 For Indonesian kung fu book fans, the name of Kho Ping Hoo or Sukawati Asmaraman is very familiar.
 He is an Indonesian prolific and legendary writer of Chinese origin.
-Inspired by Hong Kong kung fu books, he made a significant contribution to Indonesian daily literature.
+Inspired by Chinese kung fu books, he made a significant contribution to Indonesian daily literature.
 His kung fu stories original, distinctive, imaginative and load the big ideas with a background of life in China which is presented with a very alluring.

 In his works, even he never visited China before, Kho Ping Hoo managed to tell the readers about the beauty of the scenic landscapes in the mountains and surrounding Thaysan with enough detail (now located in Shandong Province).
 He also tells many fictional characters who live in the world of martial turbulent times between the kingdoms in China at that time, both groups of black characters (antagonist) and the white group (protagonist).
 The characters are displayed well and gave a lot of inspiration to the readers and fans.